iiasa/message-ix-models/doc/global/source/message_globiom/annex/message/3_domestic_resources.rst

    :header-rows: 0

    * - :math:`m`
-     - is m or l, indicating upper and lower constraints respectively,
+     - is m or l, indicating upper and lower constraints respectively (lower limits are generally not used),
    * - :math:`\gamma_{ft}^0`
-     - is the maximum growth of extraction of resource :math:`f` between period :math:`ttt−1` and :math:`ttt`,
+     - is the maximum growth rate for the extraction of resource :math:`f` between period :math:`ttt − 1` and :math:`ttt`,
    * - :math:`g_{ft}^0`
-     - is the initial size (increment/decrement) of extraction of resource :math:`f` in period :math:`ttt`, and
+     - is the annual increment of the extraction of resource :math:`f` in period :math:`ttt` (must be > 0 if the resource (grade) is not extracted in the base year), and
    * - :math:`rzfg....rr...ttt`
      - is the annual extraction of resource :math:`f`, cost category (grade) :math:`g` in period :math:`ttt`.